Ircam-WAM/improtech-website/pages/home.md

 ##Highlights
 <br>

-This edition of IMPROTECH in Tokyo will welcome a number of truly exceptional personalities, including celebrated multi-award jazzman **Steve Lehman**, **Jim O'Rourke** from the legendary Sonic Youth group and avant-garde beacon, **Joëlle Léandre**, the double-bass diva with life time achievement award, contemporary classical composer **Lara Morciano** exploring the limits of hybrid acoustic/digital composition with composer and computer music designer **Jose-Miguel Fernandez**, the immense Malagasy zither virtuoso **Justin Vali**, **Jean-marc Montera**, avant-garde guitarist specializing in free improvisation and sound experimentation, **Turner Williams Jr** the the spirited musician  playing the syncretic orient-occident instrument shahibaaja.
+This edition of IMPROTECH in Paris will welcome a number of truly exceptional personalities, including celebrated multi-award jazzman **Steve Lehman**, **Jim O'Rourke** from the legendary Sonic Youth group and avant-garde beacon, **Joëlle Léandre**, the double-bass diva with life time achievement award, contemporary classical composer **Lara Morciano** exploring the limits of hybrid acoustic/digital composition with composer and computer music designer **Jose-Miguel Fernandez**, the immense Malagasy zither virtuoso **Justin Vali**, **Jean-marc Montera**, avant-garde guitarist specializing in free improvisation and sound experimentation, **Turner Williams Jr** the the spirited musician  playing the syncretic orient-occident instrument shahibaaja.

 **Miller Puckette**, Inventor of the Max software system and **Venice Silver Lion** for his life in computer music, also graces us with a keynote lecture and a musical performance in duo with the celebrated electronic musician **Irwin**.